An Incentive Compatible, Efficient Market for Air Traffic Flow Management: The Market Model

 At this point, we can provide an intuitive understanding of how the actual slot assigned to flight $i$ by LP (\ref{LP}) is influenced by the delay costs declared for flight $i$ and how LP (\ref{dual}) sets prices of slots.
 Assume that time slot $s$ is the scheduled arrival time of flight $i$, i.e., $c_{is} = 0$ and $s'$ is a later slot.
 Then by Lemma \ref{lem.cost}, slot $s$ will be preferred to slot $s'$ only if $p_s - p_{s'} \leq c_{is'}$.
 Thus $c_{is'}$ places an upper bound on the extra money that can be charged for buying away the delay incurred by landing in $s$ instead of $s'$.
 Clearly, flight $i$ will incur a smaller delay, at the cost of paying more, if its airline declares large delay costs for late landing.
 Furthermore, by standard LP theory, the dual variables, $p_s$, will adjust according to the demand of each time slot, i.e., a time slot $s$ that is demanded by a large number of flights that have declared large delay costs will have a high price.
 In particular, if a slot is not allocated to capacity, its price will be zero as shown above.

 It is easy to see that the matrix underlying LP (\ref{LP}) is totally unimodular.
 Therefore, it has an integral optimal solution.
-Further, minimization ensures that $x_{is}$s are at most one.
+Further, minimization ensures that for every flight $i$ at most one of the $x_{is}$s is one and the rest are zero.
 Hence we get:

 \begin{theorem} Solution of LP (\ref{LP}) and its dual (\ref{dual}) give an (optimal) equilibrium schedule and equilibrium prices. \end{theorem}